 What this means

 Sometimes we are approached by companies to cover their product or service in return for some sort of reward.
-Generally, if the product fits completely with our audience – we’ll cover it.
+Generally, if the product fits completely with our audience – we will cover it.
 If it doesn’t – we won’t! (so you won’t see us trying to flog cheap handbags repeatedly as an example).
 We have and will continue to turn down brands that we feel our audience would not like or would be too niche.

 For the companies that we do work with, sometimes it isn’t always about the reward, but the access we can have instead.
 A typical example of this is a cruise ship spa.
-Generally, you aren’t allowed to photo or film in there (for privacy reasons obviously!) and by working with the cruise line, we can get access to film the area out of hours for you – so you get to see what you’d see as a cruiser.
+Generally, you aren’t allowed to photo or film in there (for privacy reasons) and by working with the cruise line, we can get access to film the area out of hours for you – so you get to see what you’d see as a cruiser.

 However, we have a strict policy that all businesses and brands must agree to before we do any work for them.
 That is, we have full editorial control.
 That means we publish what we want and they can’t change or directly influence it.
 All of our coverage is always based on being an actual cruiser.